CY83R-3X71NC710N/TranquilAI/README.md

 ## How It Works

 1. **Display Detection**: Automatically detects the number of connected displays
-2. **Image Generation**: Uses Pollinations API with Flux model for high-quality images
+2. **Image Generation**: Uses Pollinations API directly with Flux model for high-quality images
 3. **Queue System**: Saves images to a queue directory for rotation
 4. **Wallpaper Setting**: Uses the best available tool to set wallpapers per display
 5. **Desktop Refresh**: Refreshes the desktop to apply changes